Yzchen1994/w251-hw9/README.md

 ![Alt text](https://raw.githubusercontent.com/Yzchen1994/w251-hw9/master/v100b-network-2.png "V100a Network Utilization 2")

 ### Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?
+Learning rate is going up and then down.
+That is expected.

 ### How big was your training set (mb)?
 How many training lines did it contain?
+~959MB.
+4.5 million lines.

 ### What are the files that a TF checkpoint is comprised of?

 ### How big is your resulting model checkpoint (mb)?
+813M

 ### Remember the definition of a "step".
 How long did an average step take?

 ### How does that correlate with the observed network utilization between nodes?